Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 • Tesco’s Promotional Strategy

 Tesco focuses on attracting customers through its signature low prices strategy.
 Tesco makes extensive use of print and media advertising as a tested channel to send promotional messages to current and potential consumers.
+As of today, Tesco maintains a balance between its traditional marketing and digital marketing campaigns.
 The company hugely relies on promotional offers to attract and retain customers.
 They regularly provide ‘buy one get one’ offers and discounts, online as well as in their stores.

 Tesco SWOT Analysis and Case Study - Tesco’s Marketing Mix - Tesco’s Promotional Strategy